bergercookie/awesome-albert-plugins/README.md

 Currently the list of plugins includes:

+* Words: Get the definition, synonyms and antonyms for a word
 * Killproc: Kill process(es); allows killing multiple processes with the same name or based on a glob - Improved version of the original albert plugin
 * Timezones - Fuzzy-search timezones
 * Colors - Lookup the RGB triplet or the hex code for the given color